How Often Do Couples in Long-Term Relationships Have Sex?

 - History of abuse and trauma

-- Situational disappointment with a partner (because of a disagreement, conflict, misunderstanding, etc.)
+- Situational disappointment (because of a disagreement, conflict, misunderstanding, etc.)

 All of these factors play a role in how often a couple has sex.
-Here, it’s necessary to remember emotional safety.
-An open, transparent dialog with a loved one can help deal with challenges and avoid further problems in the relationship.
+In these cases, it’s necessary to remember emotional safety.
+An open, transparent dialog with a loved one can help deal with challenges and build fulfilling relationships.

 The lack of sex doesn’t mean you’re close to a breakup.
 Still, if the decreased intimacy brings detachment and is a real challenge for the partners, the couple has something to be fixed.